G-1X48L403S6

 Benefits to the host country

 The EdEx Programme brings significant benefits to the host country by improving access to healthcare.
-Visiting GP trainees offer high-quality, up-to-date care to patients who might otherwise struggle to receive it.
+Visiting clinicians and clinical trainees (doctors, nurses, therapists on allied health professionals) offer high-quality, up-to-date care to patients who might otherwise struggle to receive it.
 By sharing their knowledge and skills with local healthcare professionals, they help enhance care standards and influence better practices in the long term.

 These exchanges foster collaboration and support, boosting morale among local healthcare staff.
 Over time, these relationships can create lasting networks for sharing expertise and resources, promoting joint research projects, and improving healthcare systems.